co-analysis/govuk-hugo-demo/content/docs/features.md

 summary: "Features of govukhugo"
 ---

-The `govukhugo` theme provides a version of the GOV.UK Design System for Hugo, presently it is only designed for dashboard and book-style content, which is inspired by Public Health England's [Coronavirus dashboard](https://coronavirus.data.gov.uk/).
+The `govukhugo` theme provides a version of the GOV.UK Design System for Hugo, presently it is only designed for dashboard and book-style content, which is inspired by the UK Health Security Agency (formerly Public Health England) [Coronavirus dashboard](https://coronavirus.data.gov.uk/).
 The majority of this is done via Hugo templates to construct the site scaffold.

 ## GOV.UK Design System
 Some of the [Design System styles and components](https://design-system.service.gov.uk/components/) are natively supported by `govukhugo`.
 Headings and links are converted using Hugo render hooks.
 For general text, lists, blockquotes, and tables a lightweight JavaScript function enables this support, making `govukhugo` unsuitable for environments that do not support JavaScript.
 The following elements are processed by the `govukhugo` JavaScript: paragraphs, lists, blockquotes, strong/bold emphasis, and tables.
+JavaScript is also required for the tabs and accordions Deisng System components, as well supporting mobile navigation.

 A number of Hugo [shortcodes]({{< ref "/docs/shortcodes.md" >}}) exist to provide access to further aspects of the Design System, including: lead/small paragraph styling, section breaks, details, warning text, rendering links as GOV.UK style buttons, notification banners, and tags.
 Shortcodes are also available to insert a in-page table of contents and a file download link.